The translation of this document is outdated.

 No 2019/1150);

-3) "business user" shall comply with the term used in
+3) "business user" corresponds to the term used in Regulation

-4) "corporate website user" shall comply with the term
+4) "corporate website user" corresponds to the term "corporate

-comply with the term "provider of online intermediation services"
+corresponds to the term "provider of online intermediation

-6) "content provider" shall comply with the term used in
+6) "content provider" corresponds to the term used in Article

-Parliament and of the Council of 29 April 2021 on addressing the
+of the Council of 29 April 2021 on addressing the dissemination

 [10 November 2005; 19 May 2011; 23 November 2020; 27 April